marktomm/bash-course-1/week2/day1/theory.md

 To understand the scope of variables in functions.

 ### Theory
 - `local` keyword makes a variable local to the function.
+The `x` below cannot be acessed outside the function

 ### Code Example
 ```shell